atulvarshneya/quantum-computing/qckt/README.md

 		Creates a potentially larger new circuit from the current circuit with a changed order of the qubits Returns the new circuit
-		Parameters newnq and newnc are the sizesof the new (larger or equal sized) circuit inpqubits is a vector that specifies how the old circuit's qubits be replaced in teh new circuit As an example see the circuits below -- say,                    current circuit                   new circuit
+		Parameters newnq and newnc are the sizesof the new (larger or equal sized) circuit inpqubits is a vector that specifies how the old circuit's qubits be replaced in the new circuit As an example see the circuits below -- say,                    current circuit                   new circuit
 		               q000 ----[H]-[.]----------     q000 --------------------------